danielmapar/epi/README.md

 * Question: `is_number_palindrome.cc`
     * This question is similar to `reverse_digits.cc`.
 We can use the same logic to reverse the number and check if it is equal to the original one.

+* Question: `uniform_random_number.cc`
+    * We can use the `<<` operator and the randomization function to create unique numbers.
+On that note, we can limit the size of the number based on the number of possibilities (lower bound - great bound).